samzhab/paper2016/test/readme.md

 4. Samuel Y. Ayele

 ---
-More on the project can be found in our
+More information about the project can be found in our [BitBucket Repository ](https://bitbucket.org/cowclaw/semweblab2016) and [Google Drive Folder](https://drive.google.com/open?id=0B0dpa_yvb1I6dlIwNGRBZkJ0VnM)
-[BitBucket Repository
-](https://bitbucket.org/cowclaw/semweblab2016) and
-[Google Drive Folder](https://drive.google.com/open?id=0B0dpa_yvb1I6dlIwNGRBZkJ0VnM)